Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

-- Input Type: Choose the input type for conditional selection, such as radio buttons or dropdowns.
+- Input type: Choose the input type for conditional selection including radio buttons or dropdowns.
 - Label: Set the label for the conditional container.
 - Conditions: Define conditions that determine which content is shown.
-- Field Name: Define the field name for the conditional container.
+- Field name: Define the field name for the conditional container.
 - Mandatory: Indicates whether the conditional container is required.
-- Help Text: Provide optional help text for the conditional container.
+- Help text: Provide optional help text for the conditional container.

 ### Validation
 - This conditional container widget must be placed within a Form widget to be effective.